-The Cultural Living Center (CLC) was built in 1984 and houses approximately 140 upper-division undergraduate residents (juniors and seniors) with 60-120 credits.
+The Cultural Living Center was built in 1984 and houses undergraduate students with 49 or more credits throughout the academic year.
 Each apartment is fully furnished and features single and double rooms with a full kitchen, bathroom, and living room.